A couple of weeks ago, Bank of China announced some major changes to its BOC Elite Miles World Mastercard, which take effect from 15 June 2020.

 The main point of difference is shown below.

 CardUp transactions, which were previously excluded, have now been removed from the exclusions list.
-However, both RentHero and ipaymy remain on the exclusions list.
+However, RentHero remains on the exclusions list.

 ⚠️ Other new rewards exclusion categories that take effect from 15 June 2020 include: